wyattj37/new-blog/content/posts/FTD.md

 +++
-title = "Game Theory and Probabilistic Strategies in '(Screw) the Dealer'" date = "2024-07-03" tags = [
+title = "Game Theory and Probabilistic Strategies in 'Screw the Dealer'" date = "2024-07-03" tags = [
     "games"